I have been facilitating individuals and groups in roles as a Higher Education Tutor, Student Mentor and Inclusive Arts

 Higher Education Tutor

 My teaching method prioritises creative engagement and participation, development of critical thinking and study skills, with a commitment to inclusivity and diversity.
 To meet these priorities my teaching is well planned, informed by pedagogical research and responsive.
 I received a Student-Led Teaching Award for Outstanding or Innovative Undergraduate Teaching, 2016-17.
 I have a Higher Education Academy Associate Fellowship, which is an international recognition of a commitment to professionalism in teaching and learning in higher education and demonstrates that my practice is aligned with the UK Professional Standards Framework (UKPSF).
 I am part of an ‘Inclusive Teaching and Mental Health’ cross-disciplinary working group at the University of Sussex.
-I have experience teaching ethnographic film, visual anthropology, economic anthropology, ethnographic research methods, ethnographies of aid, anthropology of the senses and the anthropology of the landscape.
+I have experience teaching ethnographic film, visual anthropology, economic anthropology, ethnographic research methods, ethnographic approaches to aid, anthropology of the senses and the anthropology of the landscape.
 I have experience in teaching in seminar, workshop, lecture and immersive field-trip settings.
 I have experiences with module design, both collaboratively and individually.
 For specific course details please see my teaching page here.

 My practice as a mentor is to empower individuals in Further and Higher Education.
 I develop tailored support that is driven by critical thinking and study skills development for independent learning.
 Committed to inclusivity and diversity, I provide support for students who identify as dyslexic and overseas students adjusting to UK Higher Educational Institutions.
 Mentoring is particularly useful when grades are not reflecting a student’s potential and when the student is experiencing difficulty in their study or disengaged.
 I have diverse experience facilitating students in the role as a mentor, as a Senior Student Mentor for the Anthropology department at the University of Sussex (2011-2014) and as a private mentor.